Casper-V/SQL/README.md

 # SQL
-MySQL and other SQL related files
+MySQL and other SQL related files<br/>
+Practice files for the SQL/Database course bundle by codemy.com.